 Because we travel for several months at a time, it is often convenient to carry some extra items that a normal traveller may not need.

-- Small travel kettle dual voltage.
+Small travel kettle dual voltage.
 You can buy one of these from Amazon or in an airport.
-Allows you to make instant coffee or noodles in a hotel room or sterilize a baby bottle.
+Allows you to make instant coffee or noodles in a hotel room.

 Pre-schooler Packing List